Coming soon! The audiobook is available Spring 2021. Sign up to our eNewsletter, The Exchange, for updates.

 …time spent with Potlatch as Pedagogy will connect you with the Davidsons’ stories and enrich your understanding of Haida knowledge, culture, and historical struggles; and stimulate thought for considering how Indigenous knowledge, storytelling, and pedagogies could be included in educational practices.
 Highly recommended.

 Potlatch as Pedagogy is wonderfully wise, hopeful, heartful, eloquent, and loving!
 Every teacher candidate and teacher needs to read this book.
 The authors expertly evoke the history and culture of the Haida as they call forth the sadness as well as the hope and joy of generations of people who were misunderstood and mistreated.
 In this time of Truth and Reconciliation, we all need to attend to this book.

 —Dr. Carl Leggo, Professor, Department of Language and Literacy Education, University of British Columbia

 Davidson and Davidson offer readers an important exploration of how one nation’s culture, knowledge, and protocols can inform pedagogy for the better.

 —Dr. Frank Deer, Canada Research Chair and Associate Professor, University of Manitoba

 Sara shows us through lucid storytelling and collaborative remembering that Indigenous people are resilient and with commitment can heal from past trauma, revive traditions, reinterpret them for application in the contemporary moment, and in the process make ourselves whole again.

 —Dr. Jean-Paul Restoule, Professor and Chair, Indigenous Education, University of Victoria

-The eBook is available in ePUB and PDF formats.
-Select a format using the “choose your option” drop-down menu to the left and checkout as usual.
+Potlatch as Pedagogy is available as an ebook in .epub and .pdf formats.
+Select a format using the “choose an option” drop-down menu to the left and checkout as usual.
 You will be sent an email with instructions to download the file.